 To use the widget with its default settings, paste this line:

-This will load the widget, displaying three empty cards, just like above.
-You can configure how many cards to display and whether to pre-set/pre-load any job data by adding another line of code above the <script> line, like so:
+You can configure how many cards to display and whether to pre-set/pre-load any job data by embedding the widget directly, like so:

 <div class="cm2-widget" cards="2" preset="3112,1115"></div> <script src="//www.lmiforall.org.uk/cm2/careerometer2.js"></script>